WojciechMatuszewski/programming-notes/web/react/react-18.md

 ### React Client Components

-These components are **prerendered on the server and hydrated on the client**.
+These components are **the regular components you have been using so far**. **In the context of Next.js** these are the components **that get executed on the server (either statically built or via SSR) and hydrated**.
 This means that **when using RCCs you pay the cost of shipping JS to the client**.

-These are your "standard" Next.js components from the `page` directory.
+**You cannot import RSC into RCC** because **RSC never "re-renders"**.
+Imagine a scenario where you would be able to render RSC in client components.
+What should happen if the state in the client component updates and you are passing this prop into the RSC? **The RSC would not update, and your app would look like it is broken!** That is why you can only import RSC in other RSC.

+This "limitation" promotes composability.
+If you cannot import components, you have to compose them.
+Composability is a great way to ensure your code is scalable and responds to change in requirements well.

 #### Notes from the "Dan Abramov explores React Server Components with us!"